Faculty:Faculty of Science and Engineering

 Visit Sarah's Academia profile

-Sarah completed a PhD in Social Policy at the University of York (2007-2011), with a thesis exploring how individuals’ practices aimed at addressing climate change evolve over their life-course.
-She was seconded to the Parliamentary Office of Science and Technology in 2010 to write a briefing on “Climate Change: Engagement and Behaviour”, as well as providing research and capacity building consultancy to Friends of the Earth during the successful campaign for the Climate Change Act.
+Sarah completed a PhD in Social Policy at the University of York (2007-2011), with a thesis exploring individuals’ life-stories about climate change action.
+She was seconded to the Parliamentary Office of Science and Technology in 2010 to write a briefing on “Climate Change: Engagement and Behaviour”.
+In 2015 Sarah joined the DEMAND centre (Dynamics of Energy, Mobility and Demand) as a Research Fellow, investigating how non-energy policies shape energy use.

-Sarah currently works on the project ‘Environmental Impacts of Digital Services for Health and Wellbeing in the Home’ (EIDS), where she leads a work package on Environmental Impacts of eHealth, and co-leads a work package on Sustainable Research.
+Sarah joined the Global Sustainability Institute (GSI) in May 2019 to help bring expertise from the Social Sciences and Humanities into European energy policy-making.
+She currently works on the project ‘Environmental Impacts of Digital Services for Health and Wellbeing in the Home’, leading a work package on Environmental Impacts of eHealth.

 Sarah is happy to hear from potential PhD researchers in the social sciences whose theoretical and methodological interests align with those above.
 Particular topics of focus include: